Serve this great tasting shrimp Newburg over rice, puff pastry shells, or on toast points. Add a salad or steamed vegetables for a fabulous meal.

 The classic dish Lobster Newburg (or lobster a la Newburg) was made famous in 1876 by Delmonico's New York City restaurant.
 Chef Charles Ranhofer got the recipe from Ben Wenberg, a West Indies sea captain, so it was first named lobster a la Wenberg.
 Because of a falling-out between the restaurant and Wenberg, the dish was taken off the menu.
 Because of its popularity, it was brought back with a new name, lobster a la Newberg (a play on the name "Wenberg").
 Chef Ranhofer also called it "lobster a la Delmonico," but the name "Newberg" stuck.
 The spelling, however, had changed to "Newburg" by the late 1800s.

-The sauce is a rich cream and egg yolk sauce flavored with sherry and cayenne pepper.
-This version of the famous recipe is made with shrimp and optional mushrooms instead of lobster, and I add a dash of nutmeg to the sauce.
+The sauce is a rich cream and egg yolk sauce flavored with a small amount of sherry and cayenne pepper.
+This version of the famous recipe is made with shrimp and optional mushrooms instead of lobster, and while the nutmeg adds some extra flavor to the sauce, it is optional.